rolandpo/vulnerabilities/README.md

 Some transactions can be unexpectedly reverted if they rely on sending funds to a user-defined contract, which could have no fallback function implemented.
 This can be fixed using a push-pull payment system.
 Other ways of reverting transactions could included underflows/overflows, overrelying on internal accounting or division by zero.

+# Unexpected ecrecover null address

+It is possible have ecrecover deterministically return zero from signature parameters, r, s and v by setting v to any positive number other than 27 and 28.
+An issue could arise if a function tries to recover the signer from signature parameters to compare it to an owner variable.
+If the contract is renounced and the owner is set to a null address, this might override the access-controlled function if specific signature parameters are passed as input.
+Reverting is the signer address is zero can mitigate this issue.

+# Insufficient access control

+Functions that are meant to be restricted to specific callers need appropriate access control.

+# Off-by-one

+Off-by-one errors are when intended boundaries are incorrect by one, such as for loops where the last element is not iterated over over due to a bad array length check or in situations where the wrong comparison operator is used.

 # Other

 ERC3156 flash loan
 USDC blacklist
+Signature can be replayed across chains if ```chainId``` is not validated Signature replay by frontrunning transaction with valid data

 # Checklist